Valentine's Day in Pakistan

 Though Valentine's Day in Pakistan is officially banned, and the Islamist orthodoxy has taken steps to obstruct celebrations, many Pakistanis celebrate the day's festivities.
 In recent years, youth and commercial establishments in Pakistan have supported Valentine's Day festivities and celebrating love and romantic friendships.

-Pakistan is fifth most populous country and 60 percent of the population is below age 30 and half are under 18, are influenced more by global trends than traditions.
+Pakistan is the fifth most populous country and in a population 60 percent of which is below age 30 and half below 18, many are influenced more by global trends than traditions.
 Valentine's Day serves annually as a flash point of the culture war in Pakistan as it is a cause célèbre for religious hard-liners, affording conservatives a chance assert themselves as the caretakers of Islamic identity.
 On the other hand, with or without the moral policing, couples are finding ways to defy the ban and celebrate the event.
 Acceptance of the celebrations over the years is seen as a generational change indicating new cultural norms and a move toward love marriages.